GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Vector-Search.md

 > **Question** Try a different input strimg and see if vector array length changes.
 Hmm, no matter how long the input string is, the return of creating embeddings with "text-embedding-ada-3" is always a vector of 1536.
 Why?

-5. Remove the line of code from step 2.

-6. Save the file.

 ## Vectorize and store the embeddings in each document